pandameditation/astro-live-edit-system/src/redactional/next.md

 - Adding new blocks in the browser, managing a library of blocks.
 New blocks are appended to the source file on save.
 ---

+BUG FIXES in LISTs:
+BUG 1:

+When the caret is before the first character of the row, on any nested list item, pressing backspace will break the caret position and focus moves out of the list.
+Expected behavior: after pressing backspace, the caret position is still before the first character of the row, the row is removed and merged with the preceding row.
+This behavior of merging works fine on list items which are not nested, but becomes erratic in case of nesting.

+BUG 2:
+When pressing backspace in a list and full text is selected, it should delete all text but instead it moves the text above and merge is hoisted by the previous list element.

+BUG 3: focus trap
+If the focus is on the first line of a list, allow tab to move out of focus

+BUG 4:
+On an empty list line, pressing tab once to indent it, the focus goes away from the list

 DONE 01: